-However, a lot will depend on the timing of your divorce, the date upon which your conditional residency expires, and whether you can prove to U.S. Citizenship and Immigration Services (USCIS) that your marriage was bona fide in the first place.
+However, as discussed below, your success will depend on the timing of your divorce, the date upon which your conditional U.S. residency expires, and whether you can prove to U.S. Citizenship and Immigration Services (USCIS) that your marriage was the real thing, or bona fide, in the first place.

-See Divorce Issues for a U.S. Immigrant or Permanent Resident for information on the general immigration issues caused by divorce.
+(See Divorce Issues for a U.S. Immigrant or Permanent Resident for information on the broader immigration issues caused by divorce.)

-If your divorce will NOT be final before you submit your Form I-751, your situation gets complicated.
+If your divorce will NOT be final before you submit your Form I-751 to USCIS, your situation gets complicated.
 You can't apply for the divorce waiver, so what can you do?
-Ideally, under this circumstance, your spouse will still be willing to file the I-751 jointly with you, which is the "normal" way this form is filed, reaffirming that your marriage was valid.
+Ideally, under this circumstance, your spouse will still be willing to file the I-751 jointly with you, and help supply documents showing a bona fide marriage, which is the "normal" way this form is filed, reaffirming that your marriage was valid.